szymon2024/Two-distances-intersection-plugin/README.md

 TWO DISTANCES INTERSECTION PLUGIN FOR QGIS APPLICATION

-The plugin allows you get the intersection of two distances (2D Cartesian) and is created with QGIS 3.28 application.
-Tested with QGIS 3.28 and 3.34.
+The plugin allows you get the intersection of two distances (2D Cartesian).
+Tested with QGIS 3.34.11

-Version 1.0.16
+Version 1.0.17
 ![First look](firstLook.gif)